-State and local funding for higher education in Michigan was below the regional and national levels in 2018.
+State and local funding for higher education in Illinois was above the regional and national levels in 2018.

 Source: SHEEO.
 (2019).
 State higher education finance: FY 18.
 Estimates have been adjusted for inflation.
 Educational appropriation estimates for Illinois have been adjusted to exclude legacy pension payments.